exograd/docker-pgbouncer/README.md

 # Introduction
-This repository contains an docker image for [PgBouncer](https://www.pgbouncer.org/).
+This repository contains a docker image for [PgBouncer](https://www.pgbouncer.org/).

 # Build